 The Board is fortunate in that only a single issue identified in the prior Sunset Review remains.
 This is to amend the Direct Supervision requirements as stated in law from having the supervising dentist physically onsite to complete the SLN (soft tissue curettage, local anesthesia administration, and nitrous oxide - oxygen analgesia) dental services.
-The Board will request to amend the law (BPC section 1909) to have both soft tissue curettage and local anesthesia administration under the direct or general supervision as determined by the supervising licensed dentist and maintain the nitrous oxide analgesia under the direct supervision of a licensed dentist.
+The Board will request to amend the law (BPC section 1909) to have local anesthesia administration under the direct or general supervision as determined by the supervising licensed dentist and maintain the nitrous oxide-oxygen analgesia and soft tissue curettage under the direct supervision of a licensed dentist.